Fundraising during Lent; The enterprise challenge

 General Annual Fundraising

-In the autumn term we put our ‘Faith Into Action’ and raise money for Francis House, Cornerstone and the St John Vianney School Fund.
+In the autumn term we put our ‘Faith Into Action’ and raise money for the MacMillan centre, Cornerstone and the St John Vianney School Fund.
+We also hold a ‘Harvest Festival providing food parcels donated by families to the local community.

 In the summer term we raise money for the St John Vianney School Fund.